emiapwil/alto-draft/src/design.md

 Another approach is to enable passive data collection in an ALTO server where the ALTO server declares a new kind of ALTO "aggregation" service.
-The aggregation service defines the format of information it can resolve so that information sources, whether they are ALTO servers, ALTO clients or a third-party agents, can push the data to the server.
+The aggregation service defines the format of information it can resolve so that information sources, whether they are ALTO servers, ALTO clients or third-party agents, can push the data to the server.
 One good way to start is to reuse the format defined for the extensions in [](#alto-info-protocol).

 <!-- ]]] -->

 ## Scope for Extended ALTO Services
 <!-- [[[ -->